Why Older Men Often Need a Libido Boost

 - Changes in blood flow, which is critical for erectile function as well as other aspects of sexual arousal and desire.

-- Decreasing energy levels and changes in energy metabolism, which can result in less energy for sex, less enthusiasm, and less stamina.
+- Decreasing energy levels and changes in energy metabolism can result in less energy for sex, less enthusiasm, and less stamina.

 - Muscle and tissue changes that result in decreased flexibility, resiliency, and mobility, which may reduce variability or increase the physical toll that sex can take on the body, thus reducing desire.